Understanding phase dispersion in CatWalk XT

 Phase dispersions and coupling revitalized

 One of the major things that in need for an update in 10.7 were the way we visualized and calculated the phase dispersions and coupling parameters.
 Although not wrong, we discovered that the old way of representing these parameters was not intuitive and could lead to the wrong interpretation of their values.
-Since phase dispersions and couplings are the two most difficult parameters to grasp, and since it requires some basic understandings of circular statistics, we will touch upon those concepts in this blog a bit more.
-Therefore, this blog is for those starting out with gait analysis or seasoned veterans that might need a refresher.
+Since phase dispersions and couplings are the two most difficult parameters to grasp, and since it requires some basic understandings of circular statistics, we will touch upon those concepts in this blog post a bit more.
+Therefore, this blog post is for those starting out with gait analysis or seasoned veterans that might need a refresher.

 Basics of gait analysis: the gait cycle